microsoft/vscode-azurecli/README.md

 # Azure CLI Tools

-Contributes a scrapbook experience for developing and running commands of the [Azure CLI](https://aka.ms/AzureCLI2).
+Scrapbooks for developing and running commands with the [Azure CLI](https://aka.ms/AzureCLI2).

 Create `.azcli` files and use these features:
-- IntelliSense for commands, argument names and their values.
+- IntelliSense for commands and their arguments.
+- Snippets for commands, inserting required arguments automatically.
-- Run the command under the text cursor in the integrated terminal (`Ctrl + '`).
+- Run the current command in the integrated terminal (`Ctrl + '`).
-- Run the command under the text cursor and show the output in a side-by-side editor (`Ctrl + Shift + '`).
+- Run the current command and show its output in a side-by-side editor (`Ctrl + Shift + '`).
+- Show documentation on mouse hover.
+- Display current subscription and defaults in status bar.

 ![Azure CLI Tools in Action](images/in_action.gif)